 What are vehicle maintenance reporting standards (VMRS) codes?

 VMRS was developed in 1970 by the American Trucking Association (ATA).
-VRMS codes are maintained by the ATA’s Technology and Maintenance Council (TMC) and are updated regularly.
+VMRS codes are maintained by the ATA’s Technology and Maintenance Council (TMC) and are updated regularly.
 The codes describe causes, fixes, components, systems, equipment, types of work and more on a wide range of maintenance work.
-The codes also cover various vehicle and equipment elements from trucks, tractor units, trailers, forklifts, utility vehicles and more.
+The VMRS digit codes also cover various vehicles and types of equipment including trucks, tractor units, trailers, forklifts, utility vehicles, and more.
 In its most recent version, VMRS can accommodate up to 1,000 different vehicle systems.

 How do you read VMRS codes?

 The VMRS coding system is relatively easy to learn.
-Due to the VMRS’ logical structure, fleet managers can choose to stay high-level or drill down to the component and parts level if needed.
+Due to the logical structure of a VMRS, fleet managers can choose to stay high-level or drill down to the component and parts level if needed.

 At the highest level, VMRS codes are organized by categories called code keys.
-There are 64 active VMRS code keys that cover all sides of the industry, but typically only a handful will be relevant to an organization.
-Some of the most common keys for fleets include
+There are 65 active VMRS code keys that cover all sides of the industry, but typically only a handful will be relevant to an organization.
+Some of the most common VMRS code keys for fleets include:

 VMRS codes are made up of nine digits, grouped in threes like this: 000-000-000.
 The first three digits are a system code.
 The second or middle set of digits describe the assembly.
 Finally, the last three digits identify the component or parts.